-Computational fluid dynamics (CFD) simulations are now being widely used for the prediction and assessment of pedestrian wind comfort environment and high-rise building aerodynamics.
-Wind analysis results using CFD simulation are now seen as reliable sources of quantitative and qualitative data, used to make important design decisions.
-But to have full confidence in those decisions, extensive verification and validation of the CFD results are necessary.
+Computational fluid dynamics (CFD) simulations are now being widely used for the prediction and assessment of pedestrian wind comfort environments and high-rise building aerodynamics.
+Wind analysis results using CFD simulation are now seen as reliable sources of quantitative and qualitative data, and they are frequently used to make important design decisions.
+However, to have full confidence in those decisions, extensive verification and validation of the CFD results are necessary.

 Architectural Institute of Japan (AIJ) Pedestrian Wind Comfort Experiments

 The Architectural Institute of Japan (AIJ) is a Japanese professional organization for architects, building designers, and engineers.
 It was founded in 1886 and has gathered over 38,000 members since.
 It publishes several journals, technical standards for architectural design and construction, and research committee studies.

 The wind analysis test case for this validation was taken from the “Guidebook for Practical Applications of CFD to Pedestrian Wind Environment around Buildings”, published by AIJ in 2008, which sets the standards for cross-comparison between the results of CFD predictions, wind tunnel tests, and field measurements, and helps validate the accuracy of CFD codes for pedestrian wind comfort assessments.

 Learn how to accurately predict wind loads on buildings without leaving your web browser in this free webinar.
 Watch the recording below.

 The case being validated is Case E, which is a simplified geometry of a complex of buildings.
 The urban area model treated here was an actual city block in Niigata city, Japan, with low-rise houses jammed closely together and one target high-rise building at 60m high.
 Wind tunnel experiments at 1/250 scale were performed on this model in a turbulent boundary layer with a power law exponent of 0.25.